 The divided system of addresses causes problems all the time, but even Silvio O. Conte could not solve them.
 Unity is apparently out of the question, and to ensure that we'd get all our mail, we opted for divisiveness.
 We have a box at the house and one at the post office.

 That solves the problem of letters that either come late or not at all because they were addressed by people who logically assumed that we lived in Richmond, which we do.
 Bills find us no matter what.
-Grapefruit explains how good both mail services are: Our Pittsfield mailman more than once brought the heavy box of fruit to the door instead of leaving it by the road, and our town post office called to say grapefruit had arrived and maybe we didn't want it to sit there
+Grapefruit explains how good both mail services are: Our Pittsfield mailman more than once brought the heavy box of fruit to the door instead of leaving it by the road, and our town post office called to say grapefruit had arrived and maybe we didn't want it to sit there over the weekend.